 CB2 receptors are found throughout the body and are thought to be part of the body’s immune response and to play a part in reducing and managing inflammation.

 CB3 receptors are theorised to exist by many scientists but are as of yet unproven.
 If they exist, these could be the key to figuring out how cannabinoids interact with the endocannabinoid system.

 Most cannabinoids are still a mystery to science, but it is thought that they work together in the ‘Entourage Effect’ to create results greater than the sum of their individual effects.

 It is illegal in the United Kingdom due to its high content of THC.
 This is in contrast to hemp, which is higher in CBD than THC and therefore legal.

 Previously, “concentrates” were only used to refer to highly concentrated forms of marijuana wax that was used for recreational smoking and contained much higher levels of THC than regular marijuana.

-It is illegal in the UK to be sold as a food product or health supplement, however it is legal for vaping purposes and a common ingredients of CBD e-liquids.
+It is illegal in the UK to be sold as a food product or supplement, however it is legal for vaping purposes and a common ingredients of CBD e-liquids.

 It can refer to pure, full or broad spectrum CBD oil, or CBD mixed with other oils.

 Certificate of Analysis

 It confirms that all relevant regulations have been followed and therefore is necessary for any regulated product.

 Decarboxylation is the process during which cannabinoids are heated up, which activates the cannabinoids allowing them to more freely bind with cannabinoid receptors.

 This is the human biological system that helps manage functions from immune system and pain management to appetite and emotions.
-Learn more by reading our post on the endocannabinoid system.

 It is because of the Entourage Effect that it cannabinoids are thought to be more effective when taken in the same amounts and ratios that they are present in the hemp plant as opposed to synthetically being blended together in different ratios.

 The flavonoids that are present in cannabis, hemp and full spectrum CBD are thought to be highly beneficial and a big part of the reason behind the Entourage Effect.

 Full Spectrum CBD oil is generally considered to be more beneficial than Broad Spectrum due to the increased Entourage Effect caused by THC being included.

 Hemp is a type of cannabis that contains very low THC content and very high CBD content.

-Hemp oil can refer to CBD oil made from hemp, but it can also refer to hemp seed oil.
+Hemp oil can refer to CBD oil made from hemp, but it can also refer to hempseed oil.
 It is important to check the ingredients before purchasing any hemp oil to ensure you know which it is.

 However, it contains zero THC and tiny trace amounts of CBD, so it is not to be used in the hope of any health benefits besides good nutrition.

 Industrial hemp is a form of hemp that is legal to grow in the EU, and must contain less than 0.2% THC content.
 All UK legal CBD oils and products likely come from some form of industrial hemp.

-These chemicals are thought to be highly dangerous to the human body while disrupting any potential health benefits from CBD and other cannabinoids, which means that CBD oil should always be organic.
+These chemicals are thought to be dangerous to the human body while disrupting any potential benefits from CBD and other cannabinoids, which means that CBD oil should always be organic.

 “Phyto” means “from plants”, so all cannabinoids from hemp or cannabis can also be considered phytocannabinoids.

 A psychoactive substance is one that is mild altering or perception changing.
 THC is psychoactive and this is why it gives people the feeling of being “high”.

 Terpenes are plant ingredients that give plants their unique aromas and flavours, and are thought to be the reason behind different cannabis strains and CBD products having such different flavours.

 As long as THC content in CBD products remains below 0.2%, they will be both legal in the UK and non-psychoactive, but higher amounts can lead to an experience of feeling “high”.